-C. Integration of ESG-related information We incorporate knowledge obtained from analyzing/evaluating non-financial information regarding ESG and other matters into processes regarding selecting brands of each fund and building portfolios in an explicit and systematic manner.
-D. Topic investment We establish topics regarding ESG and organize and manage funds that mainly incorporate companies related to it.
-E. Impact investment We form and manage funds with an explicit purpose of having a positive impact on society from the ESG perspective, as well as producing economic investment return.
-F. Engagement We hold constructive dialogs on ESG topics with investee companies as an opportunity to seek best practices from companies and improve their value over a medium to long term.
-G. Exercise of voting rights We call for minimum standards and value improvement in investees by reflecting ESG factors in voting "for" or "against" an agenda item in the exercise of voting rights of investees 5 Review of this policy SMTB Lux will review this policy in line with the management of investment strategies delegated to SMTAM.
-6 Policy owner and date of implementation The Compliance Officer of SMTB Lux has been formally appointed as the owner of this Policy.
-Any amendments to this Sustainability Risk Policy may be made by the Compliance function and senior management and must be duly approved by the Board of Directors of SMTB Lux.
-Principal adverse sustainability impacts statement SFDR article 4 Statement Sumitomo Mitsui Trust Bank, Luxembourg, S.A.
+c) Integration of ESG-related information We incorporate knowledge obtained from analyzing/evaluating non-financial information regarding ESG and other matters into processes regarding selecting brands of each fund and building portfolios in an explicit and systematic manner. d) Topic investment We establish topics regarding ESG and organize and manage funds that mainly incorporate companies related to it. e) Impact investment We form and manage funds with an explicit purpose of having a positive impact on society from the ESG perspective, as well as producing economic investment return. f) Engagement We hold constructive dialogs on ESG topics with investee companies as an opportunity to seek best practices from companies and improve their value over a medium to long term. g) Exercise of voting rights We call for minimum standards and value improvement in investees by reflecting ESG factors in voting "for" or "against" an agenda item in the exercise of voting rights of investees.

+Policy SUSTAINABLE FINANCE DISCLOSURE REGULATION POLICY AND INTEGRATION OF SUSTAINABILITY RISKS INTO THE REMUNERATION POLICY AND PASI STATEMENT Annex 1 - Principal Adverse Sustainability Impacts ("PASI") statement SFDR article 4 Statement Sumitomo Mitsui Trust Bank, Luxembourg, S.A.
 (SMTB Lux) recognizes and acknowledges the major changes occurring in the world and within companies, whereby companies are striving to strike a balance between solving ESG issues and achieving business results.
 SMTB Lux takes these changes seriously and seeks to position itself in continuously identifying and investing in companies, growing at various new stages to find this balance.
 In the DPM services, SMTB Lux will delegate its portfolio management function including consideration of principal adverse sustainability impacts of its investment decisions on sustainability factors to Sumitomo Mitsui Trust Asset Management Co., Ltd.(SMTAM).
 The authorization of the delegation and monitoring of the delegated portfolio management is the responsibility of the senior management of SMTB Lux.
 SMTAM will focus on a range of principal adverse impacts of its investment decisions on sustainability factors such as environmental, social and employee matters, respect for human rights, anti- corruption and anti- bribery matters.
 SMTAM may consider specific principal adverse impacts of investment decisions on sustainability factors which will vary on a product-by- product basis, depending on sectoral and geographic investment focus as well as asset classes.
 SMTAM's approach to consideration of principal adverse impacts of its investment decisions on sustainability factors: A. ESG negative screening Under certain criteria, we exclude companies from our investment universe who have significant problems from the perspective of ESG, such as those that manufacture inhumane weapons and that conflict with international codes.
 B. ESG positive screening We actively invest in companies with high ESG ratings within each sector.